ctu-mrs/mrs_uav_system/README.md

 ## Unmanned Aerial Vehicles

 The MRS UAV system is currently pre-configured for the following UAV platforms, operated by the MRS.
-The platforms are order by the size / payload capacity.
+The platforms are ordered by the size/payload capacity.

 | Model        | Simulation                    | Real UAV                      |
 |--------------|-------------------------------|-------------------------------|